bbbrrrkkk/magic-square-game/README.md

 # Magic Square Game

+## To Do:

+- Add variable hints (eg. 1,2,3 hints)
+- Fix the footer issue; need footer for fade in
+- Resize the hint boxes
+- Create image for showing players how to play
+- Complete and document the testing
+- Complete the Readme.md

 ## Objective

 - Create a magic square game where the user completes a magic square with a number of cells missing